Downe

-Lord Simon de Manning, a former Lord of the Manor for Kevington, London, and holder of the land which now includes Downe, was a Grandson of Rudolph de Manning, Count Palatine, (who married Elgida, aunt to King Harold I, of England); he was the royal Standard Bearer to King Richard the Lionheart, who carried the royal Standard to Jerusalem in 1190, during the First Crusade.
+Lord Simon de Manning, a former Lord of the Manor of nearby Kevington, then in Kent, and holder of the land which now includes Downe, was a grandson of Rudolph de Manning, Count Palatine, who married Elgida, aunt of King Harold I, of England; he was the royal Standard Bearer to King Richard the Lionheart, who carried the Royal Standard to Jerusalem in 1190, during the First Crusade.
 In England, the forms Earl Palatine and Palatine Earldom are preferred.

-As well as Downe, (formerly 'Down'), the Manning's Kevington Manor included the areas which later became Berry's Green, Luxted, Single Street, Westerham Hill, and Leaves Green, which form, collectively, (excluding Kelvington), the Darwin (ward), Greater London's largest electoral Ward.
+As well as Downe, Kevington Manor then included the areas which later became Berry's Green, Luxted, Single Street, Westerham Hill, and Leaves Green.
+These (excluding Kevington), together formed the Darwin (ward), Greater London's largest electoral ward), as it was first constituted in 1965.
+The current elected political party's website (2022), states that the ward includes Cudham, Leaves Green, Leavesden Estate, Westerham Hill, Beechwood, Berry's Green, and Pratts Bottom.

-When Charles Darwin moved there in 1842, the village was still known as Down.
-Its name was changed later in the 1940s to Downe, to avoid confusion with County Down in Ireland.
+The spelling of the name of the village varied in the past, until the 1870s it was most commonly "Down", then "Downe’ became more usual.

+In postal directories of the mid-19th century, it is named as Down.
+By 1882 Kelly's Directory was using "Downe".